zeke-02/tinfoil-node/README.md

 The verification functionality is split into two modules:
 - `verifier.ts`: Core verification logic with low-level attestation methods
-- `verifier-loader.ts`: Higher-level orchestration with state management and subscriptions
+- `verification-runner.ts`: Higher-level orchestration with state management and subscriptions

 ### Core Verifier API